-The entire purpose of Hopspots is to combine movement with learning whether it is subject specific learning, getting familiar with technologies, collaboration, 21st century skills or something entirely different.
-Through the use of physical activity, gamification and play we make teaching more fun, motivating and engaging – and it is our mission to do that all over the world.
+The purpose of Hopspots is to combine movement with learning, whether it is subject specific learning, getting familiar with technologies, 21st century skills, or something entirely different.
+Through the use of physical activity, gamification, and play, we make teaching more fun, motivating and engaging – and it is our mission to do that all over the world.

-The result of coding on the computer is pulled out into the physical world when you transfer it to micro:bit and plug it into the code:kit.
-In that way pupils can play their own interactive games on the Hopspots-tiles – and now they can actually try the code on their own bodies or challenge their friends.
+This method allows pupils to play their own interactive games on the Hopspots-tiles – and now they can actually try out their own code with their bodies or challenge their friends.
 Hopspots’ code:kit connects the physical tiles with micro:bit and Scratch, which excel at making coding understandable and easy for the pupils to work with.

 Micro:bit in the classroom teaching

 Now that the popular block programming format can be combined with Hopspots code:kit, it’s applications is widened extensively.

 The pupils can code their own games on the screen and play them together with their peers on the physical Hopspots-tiles that react to touch and light up in a range of colors.
 The pupils can create activities where the product turns into a finished result and an activity in itself.